Self-Driving Laboratories

 A-Lab and the novelty-claim discipline

 A-Lab (Szymanski et al., 2023) reported 41 new inorganic materials autonomously produced and characterised in 17 days.
 The Nature 2023 paper was the highest-profile autonomous-discovery result of the year and drew immediate attention.
-Subsequent commentary and preprint critique from solid-state chemists argued that novelty claims required stronger treatment of known phases, disorder, polymorphism, and automated X-ray diffraction interpretation (Neilson, 2023; Leeman et al., 2024, preprint).
+Subsequent commentary and a later PRX Energy critique from solid-state chemists argued that novelty claims required stronger treatment of known phases, disorder, polymorphism, and automated X-ray diffraction interpretation (Neilson, 2023; Leeman et al., 2024).

 The episode is the clearest current case study of the novelty-claim discipline that self-driving labs require: